Privacy Policy - BrickHunter

 • Right to object (Art.
 21) — to object to processing that relies on our legitimate interest (section 2.7, 2.9 grace-period, 2.11).

 • Right to withdraw consent (Art.
-7(3)) — where processing is based on consent (sections 2.4, 2.6, 2.12, 2.13), you may withdraw it at any time.
+7(3)) — where processing is based on consent (sections 2.4, 2.6, 2.12, 2.13, and the consent-based mobile processing in section 2.18), you may withdraw it at any time.
 Withdrawal does not affect the lawfulness of processing that took place before withdrawal.

 • Right not to be subject to automated individual decision-making (Art.
 22) — we do not make decisions about you based solely on automated processing that produce legal or similarly significant effects.